-- Permitted Uses Not Subject to Acreage Thresholds Office; Personal Service/Office Support; Residential Equivalent; Research/Development-Light; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light; - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Personal Service/Office Support; Transportation/Utility; Manufacturing-Light. - Uses Subject to Five Acre Maximum Residential; Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations where it would serve as a transition from an urban activity center or more intensive nonresidential use to low density residential or public/semi-public use; and in areas where the size and scale of office and residential use is appropriate to free standing office, medium density residential or a combination thereof.
-These areas are typically in proximity to and served by the arterial, collector, and highway network, as well as Multimodal Corridors Future Transit Investment Corridors depicted on the Transit-Oriented Land Use Vision-Strategy Map. - Scenic/Noncommercial Corridor (SNCC) Amendments to Office in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 89 trips per day per acre.
+- Permitted Uses Not Subject to Acreage Thresholds Office; Personal Service/Office Support; Residential Equivalent; Research/Development-Light; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Personal Service/Office Support; Transportation/Utility; Manufacturing-Light. - Uses Subject to Five Acre Maximum Residential; Vacation Rental pursuant to the provisions of Section 509.242(1)(c), Florida Statutes; Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations where it would serve as a transition from an urban activity center or more intensive nonresidential use to low density residential or public/semi-public use; and in areas where the size and scale of office and residential use is appropriate to free standing office, medium density residential or a combination thereof.
+These areas are typically in proximity to and served by the arterial, collector, and highway network, as well as Multimodal Corridors and Future Transit Investment Corridors depicted on the Transit-Oriented-Land Use Vision-Strategy Map. - Scenic/Noncommercial Corridor (SNCC) Amendments to Office in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 89 trips per day per acre.
 When located in a Target Employment Center, the standard shall be 101 trips per day per acre.

-- Residential Use Shall not exceed 15 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 15 UPA.
+- Residential and Vacation Rental Use Shall not exceed 15 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 15 UPA.

-- Nonresidential Use Shall not exceed a floor area ratio (FAR) of .50, nor an impervious surface ratio (ISR) of .75. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property. - When located in a Target Employment Center Shall not exceed an FAR of 1.0 for Manufacturing, Office, and Research/Development uses.
+- Nonresidential Use Shall not exceed a floor area ratio (FAR) of .50, nor an impervious surface ratio (ISR) of .75. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used. - When located in a Target Employment Center Shall not exceed an FAR of 1.0 for Manufacturing, Office, and Research/Development uses.